 The Yurt is seasonal and is not available during the winter.

 The Teepee is used for Honor Cabin.
-During summer camps, Honor Cabin is awared to the cabin groups that keep their cabins cleanest, line up fastest and straightest, and go that extra mile for other campers.
-In Honor Cabin, campers can stay up a little later and enjoy making s'mores!
+During summer camps, Honor Cabin is awarded to the cabin groups that keep their cabins cleanest, line up fastest and straightest, and go that extra mile for other campers.
+Cabins that earn Honor Cabin get to spend the night in the teepee, stay up a little later, and make S'mores!